Litauen/docs.bannerlordmodding.lt/modding/crashes.md

     ```

+??? failure "InitialChildGenerationCampaignBehavior - OnNewGameCreatedPartialFollowUp - InvokeList - OnNewGameCreated"
+    REASON: Missing male or female lord of one of the cultures.
+Both male and female lords should be present for each culture to pass this function at the game creation.

 ??? failure "CreateNewHero - CreateSpecialHero -  OnNewGameCreatedPartialFollowUp - InitialChildGenerationCampaignBehavior"
     REASON: Hero present, lord not present, lord used in a clan definition as owner<br>
     REASON2: wrong id in &lt;xsl:template match="Settlement[@id='village_EN1_3']/@culture">